+We are now accepting abstracts up until Monday 17th June via email.
+Once you have submitted, you will receive an email acknowledgement to confirm that your abstract has been received.
+You will then be contacted to confirm whether or not you have been selected to present a poster.
 Conference attendees are invited to be part of the programme by submitting abstracts for poster presentation.
-The abstracts will be evaluated anonymously by a panel of experts and prizes (in the form of travel bursaries) will be given to those judged to be outstanding.
+The abstracts will be evaluated anonymously by a panel of experts and prizes will be given to those judged to be outstanding.

 Abstracts detailing Phase I clinical trials or any research aligned to these will be considered for acceptance.